Cordon sanitaire (politics): Germany

 After German reunification, East Germany's former ruling party, the Socialist Unity Party of Germany (Sozialistische Einheitspartei Deutschlands, or SED), reinvented itself first (in 1990) as the Party of Democratic Socialism (PDS) and then (in 2005 before the elections) as the Left Party, in order to merge with the new group Labour and Social Justice – The Electoral Alternative that had emerged in the West.
 In the years following 1990, the other German political parties have consistently refused to consider forming a coalition with the PDS/Left Party on a federal level (which was possible in 2005 and 2013), while on state levels, so-called red-red coalitions with the SPD were formed (or red-red-green).
 The term cordon sanitaire, though, is quite uncommon in Germany for coalition considerations.

-A strict political non-cooperation (in which The Left would participate, should the instance ever arise) is only exercised against right-wing parties, such as the Republicans, and even the Republicans have exercised a cordon against the neo-Nazi National Democratic Party.
-Since 2013, the established major parties have refused to form state-level coalitions with the new right-wing populist party Alternative for Germany.
+A strict political non-cooperation is only exercised against right-wing parties, such as the Republicans, and even the Republicans have exercised a cordon against the neo-Nazi The Homeland.
+Since 2013, the established major parties have refused to form state-level coalitions with the new right-wing populist party Alternative for Germany (AfD).
+Brandmauer (firewall) is the term most often used in Germany to refer to this non-cooperation policy against the AfD.

+In February 2025, the Christian Democratic Union of Germany collaborated with the AfD in the Bundestag to push through a non-binding motion on the detention of undocumented foreigners at borders.
+This was the first time since 1945 that the cordon sanitaire had been broken in Germany.
+This event provoked large-scale demonstrations across Germany, with between 160,000 and 250,000 people in Berlin on February 2, and over 220,000 demonstrators in several of the country's major cities the day before.